What is it?

 Contact Raider Restart

-All Raider Restart appointments are located in Drane Hall at the RISE office.
-For individual appointments, check in at 247 Drane Hall.
-For group sessions, go directly to 249 Drane Hall.
+All Raider Restart appointments are located in Drane Hall.
+For individual appointments, check in at 247 Drane Hall, the RISE Main Office.
+For group sessions, go directly to 249 Drane Hall, the conference room next to the RISE office.